-The Cloverdale event runs from around 9:30 am until 12:30 pm.
+The Cloverdale event usually runs from around 9:30 am until 12:30 pm.
 It includes the official ceremony with the laying of the wreaths, the marching in and out of official participants, and family-friendly activities at the museum.
 Hundreds of people attend.

-The general public gathers in the stands and around the edges of the plaza at the cenotaph by the Surrey Museum in the morning.
+In years when there isn’t a pandemic, the general public gathers in the stands and around the edges of the plaza at the cenotaph by the Surrey Museum in the morning.
 Prior to the ceremony, cadets, red-uniformed members of the Royal Canadian Mounted Police and veterans line up along nearby 176a Street in preparation for the initial procession.

-The march to the cenotaph starts at around 10:30 am.
+The march to the cenotaph typically starts at around 10:30 am.
 It’s a parade, but a fairly short one.
 The service at the cenotaph begins shortly after, the traditional two minutes of silence is observed at 11 o’clock, and the procession of cadets and officers departs at around 11:30.

 Tips and Advice